Owning a Condo: What Repairs Are Condo Owners Responsible For?

 Condos are one of the best types of real estate investments for beginners.
 Not only are condos for sale more affordable than single-family homes, but they also have a great sense of community and can yield a phenomenal return on investment.
 Most of them are close to urban centers, and some even feature community convenience stores and top-notch shared amenities like swimming pools.

-Homeowner associations, commonly referred to as HOAs or COAs, are organizations that create and enforce rules regarding security, standard utilities, maintenance and finances, and other issues affecting the greater community.
+Condoowner associations (COA) are organizations that create and enforce rules regarding security, standard utilities, maintenance and finances, and other issues affecting the greater community.

 Exclusive or limited common elements are often owned and maintained by a few condo owners and may include spaces like the balcony, patio, or porch.
-On the other hand, common elements are usually maintained by the homeowner association.
+On the other hand, common elements are usually maintained by the condo owners association.
 These elements include all areas in the condo community that all condo owners can access freely at any time, such as pathways, picnic areas, swimming pools, and other shared amenities present.
 As a result, condo owners are often responsible for maintaining their units and any limited common elements in the community.
-HOAs, on the other hand, are responsible for common elements maintenance.
+COAs, on the other hand, are responsible for common elements maintenance.

 Maintenance of Common Elements

 Common areas, as mentioned, are all parts of a condo community that serve more than individual unit owners.
 They include elevators, HVAC systems, hallways, utility lines, swimming pools, walkways, and sidewalks.
-Generally, if all condo owners can freely access a space, it's considered a common area, and the HOA is responsible for its maintenance.
+Generally, if all condo owners can freely access a space, it's considered a common area, and the COA is responsible for its maintenance.

-The HOA identifies and manages all repair and routine maintenance tasks such as landscaping, snow and leaf removal, roof repairs, trash collection, exterior condo wall repairs, and fencing using monthly or annual fees paid by residents.
+The COA identifies and manages all repair and routine maintenance tasks such as landscaping, snow and leaf removal, roof repairs, trash collection, exterior condo wall repairs, and fencing using monthly or annual fees paid by residents.
 These associations will also cover the upkeep and repair of amenities in the community, such as clubhouses, fitness centers, and parking areas.
 They're also often responsible for any unexpected repairs, for instance, a broken elevator and scheduled exterior upgrades.

 However, that doesn't mean the board will repair common areas damaged by negligence or misuse by the condo owners or their guests.
 In such instances, the unit owner is often required to cover the costs out of pocket.
 If damage occurs in common areas and no one claims responsibility or is identified, residents are often required to pay an equally distributed common area damage charge.
 If the damage is a result of natural disasters such as weather, the condo association will usually cover the costs, in most cases, using compensation funds from the community's insurance.